bonham/ascent-analyze/packages/track-map-utils/README.md

 import { Tile as TileLayer } from 'ol/layer'
 import { OSM } from 'ol/source'
 import { fromLonLat, transform } from 'ol/proj'
+import { onMounted } from 'vue'
-import { onMounted, watch } from 'vue' import {
+import type { Feature } from 'geojson' import {
   TrackPointIndex,
   MarkerOnTrack,